SorkinType/Alatsi-Old/README.md

 Build Instructions - None
 ------------------

-To build the fonts use Glyphs App
+To build the font use Glyphs App and export TTF, OTF or other supported file formats.